CoderTypist/Bit-Plane-Analysis/README.md

 ![Averages Along Blue Bit Planes](https://github.com/CoderTypist/Bit-Plane-Analysis/blob/main/results_pikachu_blue_10_100_cumulative.png)

 ### Disclaimer
 Analysis is painstakingly slow for larger images.
 For example, analysis is fast for a 100 KB image, but takes notably longer for a 1.5 MB image.
+The program can be made faster at the cost of a less detailed analysis (ex: not calculating the moving averages).
+Future iterations of the program could use threads to speed things up.

 ### Adjusting Default Configuration